boldflight/BibleConverter/test_EPUB/output/Hosea.md

 they devour their rulers.
 All their kings fall,
 and none of them call on me!

+### Israel Lacks Discernment and Refuses to Repent

 [8] Ephraim has mixed itself like flour among the nations;
 Ephraim is like a ruined cake of bread that is scorched on one side.
 [9] Foreigners are consuming what his strenuous labor produced,